Self build mortgages

-A self-build mortgage is specifically designed for individuals who are building their own homes rather than purchasing a pre-built property.
-Unlike standard mortgages, where funds are released in a lump sum at the point of purchase, self-build mortgages release funds in stages as the construction progresses.
-This type of mortgage is ideal for barn conversions, where the project typically involves significant structural changes and renovations.
+A self build mortgage is specifically designed for individuals who are building their own homes rather than purchasing a pre-built property.
+Unlike standard mortgages, where funds are released in a lump sum at the point of purchase, self build mortgages release funds in stages as the construction progresses.
+This type of mortgage is ideal for ground-up schemes or barn conversions, where the project typically involves significant structural changes and renovations.

 PROCESS BREAKDOWN